turingschool/backend-curriculum-site/module4/intermission_work/intermission_work.md

 While JavaScript was originally intended to be a client-side scripting language, it has since made its way server-side thanks to Node.js.
 We're now able to use the same language for browser-based interactions as well as server-side scripts.

 Let's get introduced to JavaScript without a browser.
 Work through [this lesson](../lessons/server_side_javascript).
-It will introduce you to Node.js and basic testing.
+It will introduce you to Node.js, Express, and Sequelize.

 __Submit: Link to your repo.__